-- Strategic level planning any regional or landscape scale strategic planning process that the site has been subject to that avoided and minimised impacts on native vegetation across a region or landscape; - Site level planning how the proposed use or development has been sited or designed to avoid and minimise impacts on native vegetation; and - (iii) That no feasible opportunities exist to further avoid and minimise impacts on native vegetation without undermining the key objectives of the proposal. - 6.7.3.
+- (ii) Site level planning how the proposed use or development has been sited or designed to avoid and minimise impacts on native vegetation; and - (iii) That no feasible opportunities exist to further avoid and minimise impacts on native vegetation without undermining the key objectives of the proposal. - 6.7.3.
 Where the removal of native vegetation is to create required defendable space and/or satisfy bushfire risk mitigation requirements under the Fire and Emergency Management Plan and/or the Bushfire Attack Level required for buildings and infrastructure associated with the use and development, a written statement explaining why the removal of native vegetation is necessary must be provided to the satisfaction of the Department of Environment, Land, Water and Planning.
 This statement must have regard to other available bushfire risk mitigation measures and must account for the impacts to native vegetation in the DELWP generated Native vegetation removal report and subsequent offset requirements. - 6.7.4.
-Except with the written consent of the Department of Environment, Land, Water and Planning, the following is prohibited within the area of native vegetation to be retained on the Infrastructure Area and any tree or vegetation protection zone associated with the permitted use and/or development: - (a) vehicular or pedestrian access; - (b) trenching or soil excavation; - (c) storage or dumping of any soils, materials, equipment, vehicles, machinery or waste products; - (d) entry and exit pits for the provision of underground services; and - (e) any other actions or activities that may result in adverse impacts to retained native vegetation.
+Except with the written consent of the Department of Environment, Land, Water and Planning, the following is prohibited within the area of native vegetation to be retained on the Infrastructure Area and any tree or vegetation protection zone associated with the permitted use and/or development: - (a) vehicular or pedestrian access; - (a) trenching or soil excavation; - (b) storage or dumping of any soils, materials, equipment, vehicles, machinery or waste products; - (c) entry and exit pits for the provision of underground services; and - (d) any other actions or activities that may result in adverse impacts to native vegetation.